appium/appium/docs/en/appium-setup/real-devices.md

 0. Make sure that you can run your tests against the Simulator.
 0. Double check that you can invoke your automation from Instruments.
 0. Make sure Instruments is not already running.
+0. Make sure UI Automation is enabled on your device.
+Settings -> Developer -> Enable UI Automation

 ### Appium on real Android devices